 Have you made mistakes when teaching conversation kills to your students with autism?
 I know that I did!
-But then I developed a series of speech/language therapy materials that actually got my students with autism talking to each other.
+But then I figured out how to get my students with autism talking to each other.
 And not me!
 Find out how not to make these 5 conversation building mistakes that I made.

 Would you want a life without conversations?
 No way!
 We probably can’t even count how many conversations we have in a day.
 So try to imagine what life is like without this skill.
 That is the life of many of our students with autism.
 But we can help them to build better communication skills for daily life.